 Social media has become one of the most important channels to share ideas, opinions, and experiences.
-Social media plays an important role in shaping your brand reputation.
+Tracking social channels plays an important role in shaping your brand reputation.

-Thenextscoop research says, 90% of businesses are predicted to leverage the power of social media for better customer service.
-It helps in boosting your brand visibility and allows you to reach a bigger audience.
+According to The Next Scoop research, “90% of businesses are predicted to leverage the power of social media for better customer service.”
+Using social channels helps businesses in boosting their brand visibility and allows reaching out to a bigger audience.

 - Brand 24 – This social media monitoring tool allows you to listen to your social audience to gain deep insights.
 Based on the insights you can respond to your positive and negative comments over the social platforms and stay engaged with customers.

-- Mention – The popular web monitoring tool provides real time alerts (via push notifications & email) and allows you to monitor numerous sources in multiple languages.
+- Mention – The popular web monitoring tool provides real time alerts (via push notifications & email) and allows us to monitor numerous sources in multiple languages.

 8. Implement the feedback & iterate the process

-In order to improve their businesses, companies must to listen to customer feedback and change what they do to improve customer loyalty.
+In order to improve their business, companies must listen to customer feedback and change what they do to improve customer loyalty.
 The real goal is to understand and improve the areas of the business that drive customer loyalty.

-After the feedback data is collected and analyzed its time to implement to the areas to improve customer satisfaction and overall brand image.
+After the feedback data is collected and analyzed its time to implement to the areas to improve client satisfaction and overall brand image.
 Customers feel happy when they are valued and heard.

-Once the feedbacks are implemented you can start focusing on the most important drivers that you can change in your business to increase and improve customer satisfaction.
+Once the feedback is implemented you can start focusing on the most important drivers that you can change in your business to increase and improve customer satisfaction scores.

 Tips for measuring customer satisfaction

-- Don’t ask irrelevant questions – Keep your questions open ended to know what the customer thinks about your product or service.
-Ask relevant questions that serves your purpose and get better responses.
+- Don’t ask irrelevant questions: Keep your questions open ended to know what the customer thinks about your product or service.
+Ask relevant questions that serve your purpose and get better responses.

-- Make feedback process simple – A simple feedback process does not annoy the customer and saves time.
-Avoid repetitive or general fields like name, email, etc.
+- Make the feedback process simple: A simple feedback process does not annoy the customer and saves time.
+Avoid repetitive or general fields like name, email etc.

-- Keep conversations short and focused – Keep minimum questions for getting accurate answers.
+- Keep the conversation short and focused: Keep minimum questions for getting accurate answers.
 Keeping your surveys short will also encourage more customers to complete them.

 Final thoughts on ways to measure customer satisfaction

-As we all agree customer satisfaction plays an important role in creating long-term relationships with people and having them come back to your business after the first purchase or contact.
+As we all agree, user satisfaction plays an important role in creating long-term relationships with people and having them come back to your business after the first purchase or contact.
 Not only does it influence your current customers and their retention but it’s the key to having more people choose you over the competition.

 Measuring customer satisfaction is indeed a good practice for your business to identify the loyal and satisfied customers of your business.
 It also helps you to stay at the top of your business by bringing profits and secures you run things smoothly hassle free.